Reanalysis of c-type RR Lyrae Variable BE Dor, Period Modulations and Possible Mechanism: Discussion

 \section{Discussion}

 The above analyses show that the pulsation modulation of the pulsating variable BE Dor is mainly manifested in its period modulation, while the variations of the other pulsation parameters and Fourier coefficients, such as the $R_{21}$, $R_{31}$, $\phi_{21}$ and $\phi_{31}$, are relatively weaker.
-In addition, the $O-C$ diagram (Figure~\ref{Fig.4}) and the $P_{\rm pul}$ - Time diagram (Figure~\ref{Fig.5}) also indicate that the pulsation period shows quasi-periodic variation and abrupt change.
+In addition, the $O-C$ diagram (Figure~\ref{Fig.4}) and the $P_{\rm pul}$ - Time diagram (Figure~\ref{Fig.6}) also indicate that the pulsation period shows quasi-periodic variation and abrupt change.
 Therefore, the light-travel time effect caused by the presence of a companion object cannot explain these variations.
-Moreover, the variation characteristics (mainly pulsation period modulation, quasi-periodic variation with long period up to several years) are also different from normal Blazhko RRc stars \citep{2018MNRAS.480.1229N}.
-In Section~\ref{sec:intro} of this paper, we mentioned some RRc stars showing the similar phenomena.
-It can be seen that the variations of BE Dor is not a rare case.
-Maybe we should look for some more similar samples, get more clues by studying their characteristics to find the mechanism leading the period modulation.
+According to the definition, BE Dor can be considered as one Blazhko star.
+However, the variation characteristics (only pulsation period modulation, quasi-periodic variation with long period up to several years) are also different from typical Blazhko RRc stars \citep{2018MNRAS.480.1229N}.
+The theoretical researches trying to explain Blazhko phenomenon have been widely carried out, and researchers have put forward some different models and viewpoints (see \citealt{2014AJ....148...88C} and references therein).
+Perhaps one of them can explain the modulation phenomenon of BE Dor.